konard/price-power-law-inference/README.md

 - **TradingView Lightweight Charts v4.1** (via CDN)
 - **Babel** (for JSX transformation in browser)

-## Browser Compatibility

-Works in all modern browsers that support ES6+:
-- Chrome 60+
-- Firefox 55+
-- Safari 11+
-- Edge 79+

 ## License

 This project is released into the public domain under the [Unlicense](LICENSE).